deanstein/CinderellaCityProject/README.md

 		- Responsible for toggling entire Scenes and associated UI on certain input events
 	- TransformScreenSpaceObject.cs
 		- Responsible for positioning screen space objects (UI) based on the available screen real estate and proportions
+	- UpdateAnimatorBySpeed.cs
+		- Responsible for changing a NavMesh agent's animator to various poses depending on the speed of the agent
 	- Utils.cs
 		- Holds a variety of low-level, common operations shared among other scripts